BrunoCampitelli/dactyl-manuform/README.md

 * Changed thumb cluster to have a more shallow angle
 * Decreased number of rows and columns to 4x5
 * Decreased height of the keyboard
+* Added some notes about what the different functions of the program do
+* Added auto-run script to re-load the files automatically on file write

 Rest of the original README: